 I worry if the elm tree is judging me but am too embarrassed to look.
 Instead, I look west at the cause of our rainy influx: the three automated miniature helicopter swivel through the sky, herding the poofs of white away from my neighbor’s perfectly manicured lawn; maintained in warmer seasons by a sprinkler system offering just enough drink for their blades of grass to thrive.

 The blades of our half-acre are buried inches beneath the floodwater; the greenery preserved like a sculpture in resin.
 I can hear both of our sump pump’s firing on overdrive trying unsuccessfully to rescue our basement from the running flood waters.
 The faux-wood paneling installed sometime in the 1980s has made it clear that it would prefer not to grow wrinkled like a toddler too long in the bathtub.
-I promise to straighten it out but I feel like we can’t solve our interior problems until we solve our exterior problems.
+I promise to straighten it out, but I feel like we can’t solve our interior problems until we address our exterior problems.

 Our dog splashes happily as he herds another drifting cloud across our half-acre lake into the white structure resting in the center of our lawn.
-I open the latch and let the puff slide in; slam it immediately so nothing slides out.
+I open the latch and let the puff slide in; slam it immediately, so nothing slides out.
 The dog is useless for automotive repairs and home renovations, but this is something his online therapist assured us he can do.
 We both call out “Good boy,” but I choke and gargle the words as a low cloud floats down my throat.
-It tastes like dense mildew, not fresh and light like you would hope.
+It tastes like dense mildew, not fresh, and light like you would hope.

-We always have to check before opening the front door but sometimes I’m in a rush and forget.
+We always have to check before opening the front door, but sometimes I’m in a rush and forget.
 Sometimes there is a cloud waiting for you to walk through it, leaving you late for work with a soaking wet shirt.
 Other times, a cloud is waiting to sneak past you and release its load in the foyer.
 An annoying little mess.

 My wife puts her arm around my waist, and I sling mine over her shoulder.
 It won’t be long now until the container is filled.
 We watch the helicopters use their blades to fan the clouds in our direction.
 It’s an expensive solution, especially for new homeowners.
 We asked the neighbor to send the clouds out towards the back of her property into the open fields, but she just smiled and assured us the old owners never had a problem.
 I demonstrated the problem to her, and she insisted the helicopters were all working how they should.
-I called the township to complain and they recommended we purchase our own helicopters at a discounted rate from the township building.
+I called the township to complain, and they recommended we purchase our own helicopters at a discounted rate from the township building.
 They’re tree lookers; every last one of them.